metno/metapi-locations/README.md

-# metapi-solr-placenames
+# metapi-solr-locations

-The solr core for the placenames data storage of the MET API.
+The solr core for the location data storage of the MET API.